7 Days of Healthy Breakfasts: Free Meal Plan

 My favourite go-to breakfast when I get home from the gym is 2 soft boiled eggs, with runny yolks, of course.

-Hard boiled eggs are also great to prep ahead and keep in the fridge for when you’re short on time.
+Hard boiled eggs are also great to prep ahead and keep in the fridge for whenever you need them.

 Want more egg recipes?
 Check out this collection of 29 HEALTHY EGG RECIPES.